Child Custody & Paternity

 • Any other relevant factor

-Our firm can help you negotiate or mediate a fair custody arrangement that will align with the child’s best interests.
+Our law firm can help you negotiate or mediate a fair custody arrangement that will align with the child’s best interests.
 If these methods fail, we can prepare and present your case for custody before the judge in court hearings.

 Schedule a Consultation Today